ivclab/CondConvContinual/README.md

 ### Prepare the data

 For the CIFAR-100 Twenty Tasks experiment, you can download the [CIFAR-100 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) and split the images into 20 tasks based on their super classes using the [cifar2png](https://github.com/knjcode/cifar2png) tool.
-Or you can just download the converted version of our CIFAR100 from [here](https://drive.google.com/file/d/1eo2RhMmhxzUNOZa0Z7jy7y4lOn3lqddU/view?usp=sharing).
+Or you can just download the converted version of our CIFAR-100 [here](https://drive.google.com/file/d/1eo2RhMmhxzUNOZa0Z7jy7y4lOn3lqddU/view?usp=sharing).
 Unzip the compressed file, rename the extracted folder as `CIFAR100_20Tasks/` and place it under `data/`.
-You can see our train, validation and test splits for each task in `splits/CIFAR100_20Tasks/` and the json files inside reveal the directory structure that our program uses to load the data.
+You can see our training, validation and testing splits for each task in `splits/CIFAR100_20Tasks/` and the json files inside reveal the directory structure that our program uses to load the data.

 For the ImageNet-50 Five Tasks experiment, download the the ImageNet dataset from its [official website](http://image-net.org/download) and place the downloaded images under `data/`.
 Similarly, please see the json files in `splits/ImageNet50_5Tasks/` to adjust the directory structure so that our program can load the data correctly.